Comparison of secure and weak fixture-to-pole mounting methods in site lighting installations

 Beyond the Bolt: Why Mounting Hardware Is a Structural Failure Point

 In 2026, the transition to high-efficacy LED area lights has introduced a new challenge: lighter fixtures with larger surface areas.
 The mechanical interface—the mount—is no longer just a bracket; it is a structural component that must manage wind load (EPA), vibration, and gravitational torque.
-Selecting the wrong mount for a specific pole type or mounting height doesn't just ruin light distribution; it can lead to mechanical fatigue and catastrophic failure.
+Selecting the wrong mount for a specific pole type or mounting height doesn’t just ruin distribution—it can lead to mechanical fatigue and catastrophic failure.

 Understanding the engineering trade-offs between slip fitters, trunnions, and arm mounts is essential for ensuring site safety and long-term asset protection.